vnoelifant/tjbot-caring/README.md

       * Tested another recipe that tests user asking TJBot to shine a disco light with success
       * Tested Conversation but need to reconfigure speaker
       * Modified a script from a sentiment analysis recipe that allows TJBot to shine his light based on various moods (analyzed via speech to text).
-      The moods tested were sadness, happiness, anger, and fear.
+      The moods tested were sadness, joy, anger, and fear.
         * See the videos below to see this tests in action!

         [![IMAGE ALT TEXT](http://img.youtube.com/vi/CHtvny04RFA/0.jpg)](http://www.youtube.com/watch?v=CHtvny04RFA "TJBot LED Responds to Sadness")